Downtown Sacramento: Transportation

-Restaurants

-Numerous restaurants are located in the downtown area, including a Claim Jumper that recently opened in the restored Elks Lodge building at 11th and J Streets.
-Foundation Restaurant & Bar is located on the corner of 4th and L Streets, near many hotels, Macy's Department Store, and the new Kings Arena site.

-Theatres
+Theaters

 Near the convention center are the Crest Theatre at 10th and K Streets, and an IMAX theater at 13th and K Streets.
-The DoCo also has a large multiplex cinema.
+Downtown Commons also has a large Century Theatres multiplex cinema.
 The Sacramento Community Center Theatre is located on 13th and L Streets, and has regular performances by Broadway Sacramento, Sacramento Philharmonic Orchestra, the Sacramento Opera, and The Sacramento Ballet.
 The UC Davis Health Pavilion (known as the Wells Fargo Pavilion from 2003 to 2021 and Music Circus prior to 2003), located on 14th and H Streets, provides a unique "theater in the round" live theater and musical experience.
 The historic Memorial Auditorium, at 16th and J Streets, holds many performances from comedy acts, traveling bands, and speakers.
 The Assembly Music Hall, located at 10th and K Streets, is a 200-seat venue, offering musical comedies in an upscale setting with table service.